Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-qs.md

 Now let's create your first dbt project powered by <Constant name="fusion" />!

 1. Run `dbt init` to set up an example project and configure a database connection profile.
-   - If you *do not* already have a connection profile that you want to use, start with `dbt init` abd use the prompts to configure a profile:
+   - If you *do not* have a connection profile that you want to use, start with `dbt init` and use the prompts to configure a profile:
     - If you already have a connection profile that you want to use, use the `--skip-profile-setup` flag then edit the generated `dbt_project.yml` to replace `profile: jaffle_shop` with `profile: <YOUR-PROFILE-NAME>`.

     ```bash